Floral Storage Recommendations

 Leading florist around the world have discovered the benefits of using Ethylene Control sachets and filters in their operations.
 Whether you are shipping flowers, orchids, bulbs, cuttings or bare root stock.

 Or, if you are a consumer who has just received a flower for personal use, the life cycle of flowers are extended well beyond that of flowers not shipped or stored with Ethylene Control!
-If you are a florist with a walk-in cold storage box, Ethylene Filters are a must.
-Our ten pack of 28 gram sachets work great in reach-ins.
+If you are a florist with a walk-in cold storage box, SX-1 Ethylene Filters & Blankets are a must.
+Our 20 gram sachets work great in Floral reach-ins.
 Why not include Ethylene Control sachets with your next inbound shipment of flowers, you will be delighted with the results.

 Ethylene – Sometimes called the Death Hormone